rockstor/rockstor-installer/vagrant_env/README.md

 Explanantion:

-*Bento*: is a providor of many base boxes for vagrant, based on official images with the virtualisation tools added.
+*Bento*: is a provider of many base boxes for vagrant, based on official images with the virtualisation tools added.

 *opensuse-leap-15*: is a 'tag' for 'Leap 15 latest' and will track the latest release of leap 15.
 Should you require a fixed version of leap there are specific tags available. eg.